 Do you work with infrastructure code and find yourself asking, “what would happen if we made this change?”
 Deriving meaning from looking at code alone is challenging – let’s visualize it!

 In the early days of the cloud, Amazon famously coined the term “2 Pizza Teams”, meaning that teams should have no more people than can be fed with 2 pizzas.
 This model permits rapid development, but it can lead to implementation differences.
 For AWS, a confusing difference between services can be with their IAM default behaviors.
-These differences are implicit and poorly documented, leading to potential complications.
+These differences are implicit and not well documented, leading to potential complications.

 To demonstrate a common permissions scenario, let’s introduce A Team Called Quest (ATCQ) – where the cloud is their native tongue.
 With strict compliance guidelines constantly requiring added controls and reports, the InfoSec team regularly audits the AWS environments using a variety of scanning tools.
 When something needs to be changed, the InfoSec team participates in the review process – any time there’s confusion, the process breaks down, eating up valuable time and energy.